 How Heavy Can Crustaceans be?

-The heaviest crustacean on record weighs 20 kgs.
-That’s quite ironic, because humans who rarely cross 6 feet have the weight of 75 kgs, while crustaceans which can go all the way to 13 feet are just 20 kgs!
+The heaviest crustacean on record weighs 20 kg.
+That’s quite ironic, because humans who rarely cross 6 feet weight 75 kgs, while crustaceans which can go all the way to 13 feet are just 20 kgs!
 Hmm… so lucky!

 How do Crustaceans Reproduce?

 Almost all crustaceans reproduce by mating, through meiosis, which means they have gender.
-In fact, some crustaceans can even change their gender during the life period!
-Moreover, some crustaceans actually have both genders in themselves – so inclusive!
+Some crustaceans can even change their gender during the life period!
+Moreover, some crustaceans have both genders in themselves – so inclusive!

 Apart from mating, various crustaceans also reproduce through Parthenogenesis, where the female crustacean lays eggs without fertilization by a male.
 However, there are relatively few species that do this.
 However, unlike conventional eggs, the crustacean eggs directly grow into some of the other body parts of the crustacean, like their head.
 So, crustaceans don’t get the chance to crack out of their eggs!